-The privilege of progressive authority and responsibility, conditional independence, and a supervisory role in patient care delegated to each resident must be assigned by the program director and faculty members.
+VI.A.2.d) The privilege of progressive authority and responsibility, conditional independence, and a supervisory role in patient care delegated to each resident must be assigned by the program director and faculty members.
 (Core)

-VI.A.2.d).(1)

-The program director must evaluate each resident's abilities based on specific criteria, guided by the Milestones.
+VI.A.2.d).(1) The program director must evaluate each resident's abilities based on specific criteria, guided by the physicians must delegate portions of care to residents based on the needs of the patient and the skills of each resident.
 (Core)